rubs019/Friendly-Adblock/README.md

 ### Can I help you ?
 For sure :) <br>
-Just fork and edit the plugins as you want
+Just fork and edit the plugins like you want